Typhoon Chebi (2006)

-Typhoon Chebi ([tɕe̞.bi]), known in the Philippines as Typhoon Queenie, was a powerful typhoon that impacted Luzon during November 2006.
+Typhoon Chebi ([tɕe̞.bi]), known in the Philippines as Super Typhoon Queenie, was a powerful typhoon that impacted Luzon during early November 2006.
 Chebi is the third typhoon since Typhoon Xangsane to hit the country destructively.
 The 30th tropical depression developed east of the Mariana Islands on October 31 as a weak disturbance.
 The system was dubbed into a tropical depression on November 8, until both the JMA and PAGASA upgraded it to a tropical storm on November 9.
 Chebi rapidly intensified to a Category 4 typhoon the next day and made landfall over northern Philippines on November 11.
 The system finally dissipated near Hong Kong and Vietnam on November 14.

 The name Chebi is a misspelling for Jebi and was corrected in 2007, which means swallow in Korean.